clarionut/Euclidean_Rhythms/README.md

 There are some more details of the changes in the Arduino code comments.

 Please note that I built this module using stripboard rather than a PCB.
-The KiCad files and Gerbers are for my proposed PCB layout, but do note that
+The KiCad files and Gerbers are for my proposed PCB layout, but bear in mind that
 ***I have not built the circuit using these files***.
 Please check carefully to ensure you're happy with them before use!